G7 ministers set big new targets for solar and wind capacity

 They targeted 2040 for reducing additional plastic pollution to zero, bringing the target forward by a decade.

-(Reporting by Katya Golubkova and Yuka Obayashi Additional reporting by Makiko Yamazaki; Writing by David Dolan; Editing by Simon Cameron-Moore, Tom Hogue and William Mallard)
+(Reporting by Katya Golubkova and Yuka Obayashi Additional reporting by Makiko Yamazaki; Writing by David Dolan; Editing by Simon Cameron-Moore, William Mallard and Tom Hogue)

 ((david.dolan@thomsonreuters.com; +81 3 4563 2708;))